 In order to become a certified Process Server, you must:

 - Complete a civil process service educational course.
 Applicants must complete a 7 hour course approved by the Commission (no more than) one year of filing their Process Server Application.
 Upon completion of the course, the course director must supply you with a certificate of completion.

 - Pay the certification fee.
-Please see the Fees section of this page for information on amounts due, acceptable forms of payment, etc. The appropriate fee must accompany the application to be certified to serve civil process for a three-year period, and the orientation course certificate.
+Please see the Fees section of this page for information on amounts due, acceptable forms of payment, etc. The appropriate fee must accompany the application to be certified to serve civil process for a two-year period, and the orientation course certificate.
 The course must have been completed within the year prior to applying for initial certification, per section 8.2 (c) of the JBCC rules.